avymantech/Masternode/MAC README.md

 ***

 ***Step 7**
-* When prompted to enter your GEN key - press enter
+* When prompted to enter your GEN key - Copy the GENKEY already generated and press enter

 ***Step 8**